javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread/article.md

 And surely we can't manually list items in the code `Math.max(arr[0], arr[1], arr[2])`, because we may be unsure how many there are.
 As our script executes, there could be a lot, or there could be none.
 And that would get ugly.

-*Spread operator* to the rescue!
+*Spread syntax* to the rescue!
 It looks similar to rest parameters, also using `...`, but does quite the opposite.

 When `...arr` is used in the function call, it "expands" an iterable object `arr` into the list of arguments.